 The security challenge: far beyond technology

 Despite consistent growth, digital insecurity remains a significant barrier.
 It is concerning to note that 51% of Brazilians have already been victims of online fraud.
-This number requires immediate action from organizations and authorities.
+This number demands immediate action from organizations and authorities.

-For me, solving this challenge goes beyond the implementation of technological tools.
+In my view, the solution to this challenge goes beyond the implementation of technological tools.
 It is necessary to develop an organizational culture and place customer protection at the center of all decisions.
 Some essential pillars include:

-Transparencyclear communication about privacy policies and data protection
+Transparency: clear communication about privacy and data protection policies

-Continuing educationConsumer guidance on safe purchasing practices
+Continuous education: guiding consumers on safe purchasing practices

 The way forward